4U6U57/dotfiles/README.md

 - [dotbot](https://github.com/anishathalye/dotbot): Dotfile installer
 - [editorconfig](https://editorconfig.org): Text editor preferences
 - [junegunn/vim-plug](https://github.com/junegunn/vim-plug): Vim plugin manager
     - Various other Vim plugins, listed in detail in the [vimrc](vimrc) file

 ## Feedback and Other Questions

 I am always looking for ways to streamline my process and make my config even better.
 Free free to drop by our Gitter chat room (linked above) for any questions/suggestions.
-You can also post an GitHub issue for specific bugs.
+You can also post a GitHub issue for specific bugs.